2016 Pacific typhoon season: Typhoon Megi (Helen)

 Megi originated as a tropical depression about 722 km east-southeast of Guam on September 21.
 The depression became a tropical storm by on September 23.
 On the following day, Megi intensified to a severe tropical storm.
 On developing an eye, Megi reached typhoon intensity.
 Shortly thereafter, Megi entered PAGASA's area of responsibility, and the local name Helen was assigned.
 After a day of slight intensification, Megi started to undergo an eyewall replacement cycle.
 From then on, Megi rapidly intensified as it neared the coast of Taiwan.
 Megi reached peak intensity as a Category 3 typhoon over Taiwan with 1-minute sustained winds of 205 km/h, 10-minute sustained winds of 155 km/h, and a minimum barometric pressure of 945 mbar late on September 26.
 Early on September 27, Megi made landfall over Hualien City, weakening due to land interaction.
 Megi made landfall over in Hui'an County of Quanzhou the next day.
 Megi continued deteriorating as it moved inland.

+In Taiwan, government officials announced that 814 school campuses across Taiwan were damaged, at an estimated cost of NT$161 million (US$4.17 million).
+In all, 8 people were killed in Taiwan, and total economic losses were counted to be NT$3.36 billion (US$106.9 million).
+Meanwhile, 44 people were killed in mainland China, and total damages were amounted to CNY9.7 billion (US$1.45 billion).